riccardoporreca/rmdgallery/README.md

 The goal of **rmdgallery** is to provide an R Markdown [site generator](https://bookdown.org/yihui/rmarkdown/rmarkdown-site.html#custom-site-generators) that supports the inclusion of a gallery of (embedded) pages created in a dynamic way based on metadata in JSON format.

-An example of using **rmdgallery** can can be found in the [rmd-gallery-example](https://github.com/riccardoporreca/rmd-gallery-example#readme) GitHub repo.
+An example of using **rmdgallery** can can be found in the [rmd-gallery-example](https://github.com/riccardoporreca/rmd-gallery-example#readme) GitHub repository.

 ## Installation